isomerpages/bca-strata/_start-here/Hearing/Hearing (BMSMA).md

 ### WHAT HAPPENS AFTER A HEARING

 After the Board has heard both parties and their witnesses, it will make a determination or an order based on evidence and the law.
-You may refer to Part VI (Division 2) of the Building Maintenance and Strata Management Act for more details on the types of orders which the Board can make at a hearing.
+You may refer to Part VI (Division 2) of the Building (Strata Management) Act for more details on the types of orders which the Board can make at a hearing.

 Applicants are required to pay a fee of S$300.00 for a hearing each day or part thereof and the Board has the discretion to award costs against any party.